seanox/aspect-js/README.md

 # Features
 - Easy integration in markup and JavaScript (clean code)
 - Lightweight implementation (requires no additional frameworks)
-  less than 64kB for all (so the plan, but there will be a few more bytes)
 - Component based architecture
 - Modularization (supports imports at the runtime)
   component concept for smart/automatic loading of composite resources
 - Event handling
 - Expression Language
-  meta-language extension in combination with full JavaScript
+  meta-language extension in with full JavaScript support
 - Markup rendering
   supports: condition, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...
 - Markup hardening
-  hardening makes it difficult to manipulate the attributes in the markup
+  makes it difficult to manipulate the attributes in the markup
   Non-visible components are removed from the DOM and only reinserted when used
 - Model View Controller
   supports: events, virtual paths, sitemap, permission concept, ...
 - Resource Bundle / Resource Messages
-  localization and internationalization (i18n) as well for the outsourcing of texts
+  localization, internationalization (i18n) and text outsourcing
 - NoSQL datasource based on XML
   lightweight data management for aggregation / projection / transformation
 - Test environment
-  something like JUnit for automated unit tests
+  for automated unit tests and integration tests
 - ...